EricXia7/Midterm-project/README.md

 ### Datasets Sources
 Our data sets consist of the name, distance from downtown, price and rating scores of hotels in Austin.
 The three separate datasets are from Thanksgiving holiday, Christmas holiday and non-holiday, which are the same period of three months: November 21-27, 2022, December 21-27, 2022 and January 21-27, 2023.
 All our data is from https://www.booking.com/.
 ### Collection Methods
 We scrape the data from the website using BeautifulSoup and requests.
+We can find the name，score and distance from city center of each hotel by positioning the div in the HTML.
+Then we do the same thing to the price.
+We can use the dollar sign ($) to help us find the position when the price element cannot be found.
+And then we can convert the price from a string to a float.
+Finally, we extract the data of November, December and January and save them into csv files.

 ### Rerun instructions
 * First, select "Use this template" and create a repository with the name "Midterm-project".
 * Second, clone the repo, running `cd Midterm-project` to open the repository